HomeDocumentationCode SamplesAPI ReferenceAnnouncementsModelsRelease NotesFAQGitHubVideos

 Description

 access_tokenA token that authorizes your application to take certain actions on behalf of a selling partner.
-Refer to Connecting to the SP-API for more information.
+For more information, refer to Connecting to the Selling Partner API.

 token_typeThe type of token returned.
 Should be bearer.